 We love when couples have specialty drinks at their wedding bar, because it’s such an easy spot to add some extra personalization and really surprise and excite your guests.
 We knew that Celebration Sidekicks would be the perfect bartender for our shoot, because they love creating custom specialty drinks.
 The bar itself was created by Celebration Sidekicks, and they served up such fun, creative, and COLORFUL drink options.
 The Mad Hatter was a Malibu and Midori mix with some sour and citrus juices; The Red Queen was a gin and cranberry juice cocktail with Elderflower liqueur, lemon and cranberry; and the Chamomile Cocktail was a tequila drink with chamomile simple syrup, lime and salt.

-And finally, last but not least, we have our sweetheart table and guest table, where we were really able to use our creativity to combine the sweet colors of a brunch tea style wedding with the whimsy of wonderland.
+And finally, last but not least, we have our sweetheart table and guest table, where we were really able to use our creativity to combine the sweet colors of a brunch tea style wedding with the whimsy of Wonderland.
 The sweetheart table and mis-matched winged chairs were provided by Moon & Oak Rentals, and the guest farm table, chargers, flatware, and table runner came from Party Reflections.
 Plates, napkins, and tea cups, as well as assorted books, tea pots and cups, candlesticks and clocks were from Southern Vintage Table, and place cards were created by Yellow House Calligraphy.

 Southern Vintage Table created an awesome blog post about the individual items we used for this shoot, and how everything came together.

 We loved playing with the contrast of colors and materials used to decorate these two tables.
 Our favorite elements from the sweetheart table were the floral centerpiece inside a tea pot, the two little rabbits that added some fun whimsy, and the lovely his and hers chairs.
-For the guest table, our favorite elements were the floating tea lights were placed in tea cups along the table, mini candelabras played on the shrinking snacks in Alice in Wonderland, and the place cards tied to small bronze skeleton keys.
+For the guest table, our favorite elements were the floating tea lights in tea cups along the table, mini candelabras played on the shrinking snacks in Alice in Wonderland, and the place cards tied to small bronze skeleton keys.